ChrisJAdamek/cryptoTools/ATTACKME.md

 ## Scenario

 The management of Crypto Tools Pty Ltd found out about the toolUnion.
-They were not impressed.
-Crypto Tools Pty Ltd have unsuccessfully deployed their considerable treasury of BUCKS to fund a union busting program.
+They have been unsuccessfully deploying their considerable treasury of BUCKS to pay for union busting programs.

-You hear that the shareholders of Crypto Tools Pty Ltd will be moving to terminate all employees who joined the toolUnion.
-The company's shares are ERC20 fungible tokens.  will likely hold a vote on the issue soon.  .
+The shareholders of Crypto Tools Pty Ltd are fed up.
+You hear they will be moving to terminate all employees who joined the toolUnion DAO.
+The company's shares are ERC20 fungible tokens.
+The shares trade permissionlessly with the ticker 'TOOL' on public markets.

 You need to coordinate with the other members of toolUnion DAO to do something about Crypto Tools Pty Ltd!
-You will deploy your treasury of BUCKS

-You will need to deploy  BUCKS and cryptoTool NFTs earned during Part I of the workshop,  career with Crypto Tools Pty Ltd, you will earn the following fungible and non-fungible tokens:

-1. **BUCKS** -- a (ficticious) currency in the form of an [ERC20 fungible token](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/){:target="_blank"}.
-You will earn BUCKS as you progress through the employment levels.

-2. **cryptoTool NFTs** -- a (fictitious) proof of employment credentials held by employees of Crypto Tools Pty Ltd.  The credentials are in the form of an [ERC-721 non-fungible token](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
-You will receive your cryptoTools NFT after completing Level 1.

 *All tokens are entirely valueless.*

 ## Tasks and Exercises

-### 🧰 Level 0 - Opening the Tool Box
+### 🧰 Level 0 - Cleaning House
-You want to apply for a role with Crypto Tools Pty Ltd.  Employees are required to have their own tools.
-You must install the mobile versions of 'Metamask' and 'Discord' and prove you have the basic tools for the job.
+You find out that one member of the toolUnion DAO tricked their way into receiving

 **Skills**: generating accounts and addresses with non-custodial wallets, receiving fungible tokens, participating in an online community.